umayr/dark-peacock/README.md

 - Then navigate to `File > Settings > Editor > Colors & Fonts` and select the Dark Peacock color scheme.

-**Note**: If you couldn't find `.WebIde70` folder in your system then it means you're using different version of webstorm.
+**Note**: If you couldn't find `.WebIde70` folder in your system then it means you're using different version of webstorm/phpstorm.
 There are different folders for each versions, such as:
- - Webstorm 7.x - `.WebIde70`
+ - PhpStorm 7.x - `.WebIde70`
- - Webstorm 8.x - `.WebIde80`
+ - PhpStorm 8.x - `.WebIde80`
- - Webstorm 9.x - `.WebStorm9`
+ - WebStorm 9.x - `.WebStorm9`
- - Webstorm 10.x - `.WebStorm10`
+ - WebStorm 10.x - `.WebStorm10`

 #### Screenshots
 **Javascript**